cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     ```
 Not to forget, and it is worth mentioning here, that:

-* If you encounter an internal error, we should `panic("This situation should not happen")`.
+* If you encounter an internal error, you should `panic("This situation should not happen")`.
 * If you encounter a user or _regular_ error, like not enough funds, you should return a regular `error`.

 ## The other messages